 Paul Jones brought some useful things with him when he set up Bibo Wine Bar in an old leather-goods shop in Bay Street Double Bay.
 Although he didn’t have the operational skills to run a wine bar, he did know how to build and fit one out.
 As well as being an architect, Paul has been a wine lover all his adult life, so a vast cellar compiled over decades came with him, too.
 Chef and co-owner Jose Silva (formerly head chef at Guillaume at Bennelong) took charge of the kitchen, and former Rockpool sommelier Louella Mathews the list – and the task of plundering Paul’s cellar.

 Although sommelier Louella Mathews and team are always on hand with insightful commentary on the 400-strong list, a handful of thoughtful descriptors are offered on the 30-odd wines by the glass (with Coravin used for some of the more aspirational offerings), neatly snapshotting flavour profile and style.
-The list has an even split of domestic and international drops, with notable vintage depth right across the board, thanks mainly toPaul’s cellar.
-While there’s acknowledgement of skin-contact whites and ‘natural’ wines amongst the pages, it’s fair to say the list has more of a classical bent.
+The list has an even split of domestic and international drops, with notable vintage depth right across the board, thanks mainly to Paul’s cellar.
+While there’s ample acknowledgement of skin-contact whites and ‘natural’ wines amongst the pages, it’s fair to say the list has more of a classical bent.

-The food is Jose’s chance to reflect his Portuguese heritage in a new context – tradition bent to whim and circumstance.
-Staples include the piri piri chicken and bacalhau croquettes, but it is perhaps those most emblematic of Portuguese pastries, pastéis de nata, or as we know them more generically, Portuguese tarts that are the most immovable menu item.
-Jose is also the owner of Sweet Belem, which is home to arguably Sydney’s best Portuguese tarts, with those burnished flaky morsels providing punctuation to the end of the menu, with or without vanilla ice cream.
+The food is Silva’s chance to reflect his Portuguese heritage in a new context – tradition bent to whim and circumstance.
+Staples include smoked mackerel pâté with toasted grandma’s bread and bacalhau croquettes, but with Nick Schell taking on the head chef role, alongside Silva, the menu has also taken on a French lean as well as a greater emphasis on the provenance of ingredients, with farmers and suppliers credited on the menu.
+But it is perhaps those most emblematic of Portuguese pastries, pastéis de nata, or as we know them more generically, Portuguese tarts that are the most immovable menu item.
+Silva is also the owner of Sweet Belem, which is home to arguably Sydney’s best Portuguese tarts, with those burnished flaky morsels providing punctuation to the end of the menu, with or without cinnamon ice cream.